josh-holder/josh-holder.github.io/_posts/2024-04-22-constellations.md

 ## The Birth of the Constellation Era

 The rapid drop in the price of launch has in some sense already caused a major phase shift in the space industry - looking at the now familiar graph of objects launched to space over time, shown below, it's hard to miss the story of explosive growth.
-However, removing the contributions of major constellations, it becomes clear that the real phenomenom is not an explosion in use-cases, but an explosion in the *number of satellites employed for a given use case*.[^1]
+However, removing the contributions of major constellations, it becomes clear that the real phenomenom is not yet an explosion in use-cases, but an explosion in the *number of satellites employed for a given use case*.[^1]

 ![objects_launched](/assets/constellation/objects_launched.png){: width="700px" .align-center}